mactrem/com-tiles/packages/spec/README.md

 ### Index Fragments
-Idea -> Minimal number of HTTP range requests because every requests slow down and has to be payed
+Idea -> Minimal number of HTTP range requests because every requests slow down and has to be payed There is an additional request or requests per zoom level for fetching the index fragment before accessing the tiles.
+This index request can be fetched later on and even if an index request is necessary tests showed that loading the tiles including the index fetch on only a classic AWS S3 storage happens under 500 milliseconds. -> standard speicherklasse mit cdn noch bessere ergbrenisse möglich -> aber dass gehört nicht in spec

 ### Index Aggregation
 -> Explain Dense vs Sparse Fragments